CliMA/Oceananigans.jl/docs/src/installation_instructions.md

 other features to help users interact with packages.
 If you already have a file with commands, you can issue `julia --project my_oceananigans_script.jl` from the terminal, which will run all the commands in that script and subsequently close Julia.
-This is equivalent to opening the Julia REPL inside your project directory and typing each of those commands by hand (or simply issuing `include("my_oceananigans_script.jl` in the REPL), with the exception that the REPL will remain open after the commands in this case.
+This is equivalent to opening the Julia REPL inside your project directory and typing each of those commands by hand (or simply issuing `include("my_oceananigans_script.jl")` in the REPL), with the exception that the REPL will remain open after the commands in this case.

 If you are using a HPC system and you want to make use of a GPU, then an extra step generally has to be added: submitting the job to request GPU resources.
 This is usually done with the `slurm` or `PBS` job schedulers and the details usually change depending